adplugg/wordpress-ad-plugin/readme.txt

 1. The AdPlugg WordPress Ad Plugin makes it easy to place ads on your WordPress site.

 == Changelog ==

+= 1.6.7 =
+* Added additional testing on the AdPlugg access code retrieval function.

 = 1.6.6 =
 * Added unit testing for the AdPlugg_Facebook_Instant_Articles class.